stacks-network/stacks/tutorials/multi-player-storage.md

 }
 ```

 And we're done!
 Point your browser to `http://localhost:8080/your_blockstack.id` to see the profile.
-Note, if you have not yet registered a profile, you will not have an id.
+Note: You will need to have a registered Blockstack ID to for this to work.

 To see the complete source code of this tutorial visit: https://github.com/yknl/publik/tree/tutorial-demo